ivanvorobei/SPFakeBar/README.md

 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.

 ## Contact
 If you need any application or UI to be developed, message me at hello@ivanvorobei.by.
 I develop iOS apps and create designs, too.
 I use `swift` for development.
 To request more functionality, you should create a new issue.
-Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103).
+My personal account with [apps](https://itunes.apple.com/developer/id1446635817).